lexnederbragt/ten_quick_tips_live_coding/ten_quick_tips_live_coding.md

 As an alternative, colorblind learners could mark the stickers by writing something onto them, e.g. "OK" and "Problem".

 Also,
 the use of sticky notes allows the instructor to quickly see from the front of the room what state the class is in.
 Sometimes a blue sticky note involves a technical problem that takes a bit more time to solve.
 To prevent this issue slowing down the whole class too much, use the occasion to take the small break you had planned to take a bit later, giving yourself or any helpers you may have time to fix the problem.

+If learners are not putting up a sticky note when they’re stuck, asking them to do pair programming during the live coding may help: one learner does the typing while the other offers comments and suggestions, with frequent role switches.
+Learners may feel it easier to ask their partner, and if they’re both stuck, the frustrated conversation between them is more likely to be noticed by the instructor or a helper than one person’s puzzled silence.

 If you can, have a good ratio between helpers/teaching assistants and learners.
 How many helpers you need and can have depends on the course or workshop,